how to do barbell rows

 But I don’t think there’s a one-size-fits-all row.
 If you want to find the row with barbell that is ideal for you, it starts with your current fitness and flexibility level as well as your training goals.

-Today, I’ll be covering the common mistakes and no-nonsense approach to determining where you should be starting with a Barbell Row.
-I’ll also talk about how you can get the most benefit out of it for what you’re trying to achieve.
+Today, I’ll be covering the common bent-over row mistakes and no-nonsense approach to determining where you should be starting with a Barbell Row.
+I’ll also talk about how you can get the most benefit out of it for what you’re trying to achieve in your upper body.

 bent over row correct form